RhodiumToad/pllua-ng/README.md

-The trusted environment's version of "load" overrides the text/binary mode field (loading binary functions is unsafe) and overrides the environment to be the trusted sandbox if the caller didn't provide one itself (but the caller can still give an explicit environment of nil).
+The trusted environment's version of "load" overrides the text/binary mode field (loading binary functions is unsafe) and overrides the environment to be the trusted sandbox if the caller didn't provide one itself (but the caller can still give an explicit environment of nil or anything else).

 A set-returning function isn't considered to end until it either returns or throws an error; yielding with no results is considered the